Bat Out of Hell: The Musical: Act Two

-In the Deep End, 'The Lost' are gathered at the bar continuing to celebrate the union between Strat and Raven while Jagwire serenades Zahara ("Dead Ringer For Love").
+In the Deep End, the Lost celebrate the union between Strat and Raven while Jagwire serenades Zahara ("Dead Ringer For Love").
 Their celebration is interrupted when Falco bursts in through the wall with his militia and Tink.
-He reveals the deal he and Tink made and orders 'The Lost' to return Raven to him if they want him to leave them alone.
-Everyone resists and a scuffle ensues, which abruptly ends when Falco accidentally and unintentionally shoots Tink.
-Overwhelmed with shock and anger, Strat orders Raven to get away from him, prompting her to run off - heartbroken.
-Weak from blood loss, Tink apologizes for what he did because he only wanted to remain as they always were and Strat forgives him, telling him that he will always be his best friend and his soulmate.
-Tink dies in Strat's arms and 'The Lost' hold a funeral for him ("Rock and Roll Dreams Come Through").
-Meanwhile, Raven is left with no choice but to return home to Falco Towers where she furiously blames her father for ruining everything.
+He orders the Lost to return Raven to him in exchange for peace.
+Everyone resists and a scuffle ensues, which abruptly ends when Falco accidentally shoots Tink.
+Overwhelmed with shock and anger, Strat dismisses Raven, prompting her to flee in heartbreak.
+Weak from blood loss, Tink apologizes and Strat forgives him, telling him that he will always be his best friend and soulmate.
+Tink dies in Strat's arms and the Lost hold a funeral for him ("Rock and Roll Dreams Come Through").
+Meanwhile, Raven is left with no choice but to return home to Falco Towers, where she furiously blames her father for ruining everything.
+(In the 2021-2022 and 2025 UK Tours, Tink survives his injuries.)

-Note: In the 2021/22 UK Tour, the book is changed so that Tink is only injured; he survives.

-Six months later, Sloane is still wandering through the city, delivering a beautiful monologue about how she's tried and failed to recapture her youth.
-In Falco Towers, Raven has become a recluse by secluding herself in her bedroom until Strat slips in through the window.
-He apologizes for spurning her six months ago when he knew it wasn't her fault Tink died and that he still loves her.
-Realizing she is still in love with Strat, Raven rekindles her feelings for him, and so does Sloane when she returns to Falco to rekindle their marriage ("It's All Coming Back to Me Now").
-Raven suddenly has second thoughts about their relationship, because after being apart for so long, she has realized that they cannot be together.
-When Strat asks her why, she reveals that unlike him, she is not frozen.
-Thus, she will age normally while he remains young forever.
-Strat tells Raven that he doesn't care if she gets old, because she will always be eighteen in his eyes and he will always love her no matter what.
+Six months later, Sloane is wandering through the city, rhapsodizing about her failures to recapture her youth.
+In Falco Towers, Strat finds Raven, who has been secluding herself in her room.
+He apologizes for spurning her; they reaffirm their love for one another as Sloane makes her return to Falco ("It's All Coming Back to Me Now").
+Raven suddenly has second thoughts about their relationship; she worries about the fact that she will age normally while he stays young forever.
+Strat tells Raven that she will always be eighteen in his eyes, and he will always love her no matter what.

-Finale: Strat and Raven, Falco and Sloane, and Zahara and Jagwire make vows to their respective partners ("I'd Do Anything For Love (But I Won't Do That)").
-During this song, Falco is forced at gunpoint into a lake by Zahara, where he emerges several seconds later dressed in a different outfit (a baptism/redemption).
-[In the US tour, during the song 'The Lost' surround Falco and when they disperse, he is wearing a rock style outfit.]
+Strat and Raven, Falco and Sloane, and Zahara and Jagwire vow love and fidelity to their respective partners ("I'd Do Anything For Love (But I Won't Do That)").
+Falco is forced at gunpoint into a lake by Zahara, where he emerges several seconds later, in a different outfit to symbolize his baptism and rebirth.

-Note: In the 21/22 UK Tour, Tink comes back for the finale, as he did not die and was merely injured, and he hugs Raven.
+Note: In the 2021-2022 and 2025 UK Tours, Tink comes back for the finale.